 Easter Sunday is the day of the Resurrection of Christ, so it is customary to head to church to attend mass.
 The advice we give is to take the opportunity to visit the Church of Jesus in the square of the same name, located in the heart of Naples.
 We are talking about a historical place that welcomes millions of tourists, believers and the curious every year.

-Let us not forget the aspect that in Naples is on the borderline between the sacred and the profane: food!
-At Easter here we continue with what we started on Saturday, so with casatiello, pastiera and fellata, to which we add rich first courses and the second course consisting of lamb with peas.
-This rich menu absolutely must be tried, so from the Chiesa del Gesù the options are two: either choose a comfortable trattoria in the area, or alternatively, if the weather is fine, head for the seafront and have lunch overlooking the sea.
+Let us not forget the aspect that in Naples is on the border between the sacred and the profane: food!
+At Easter here we continue with what began on Saturday, so with casatiello, pastiera and fellata, to which are added rich first courses and the second course consisting of lamb with peas.
+This rich menu should definitely be tried, so from the Church of Jesus the options are two: either choose a convenient trattoria in the area, or alternatively if the weather is good, continue to the waterfront and have lunch with a sea view.

 1. Easter Monday: picnic outdoors between parks, beaches and museums